 Manage flow

 Monitor how work moves through the system.
 Measure lead time (request to delivery) and cycle time (start to finish).
-Optimise for smooth, predictable flow.
+The goal is smooth, predictable flow.
+Not speed in bursts.

 4